keptn-contrib/dynatrace-service/documentation/patching-dynatrace-secrets.md

 ### How to migrate your existing secrets

-If you have used the **dynatrace-service** before, you will most likely have existing secrets and upgrading to version `0.18.0` would result in problems reading the Dynatrace secrets it will no longer have the appropriate access rights.
+If you have used the **dynatrace-service** before, you will most likely have existing secrets and upgrading to version `0.18.0` would result in problems reading the Dynatrace secrets.
+It will no longer have the appropriate access rights.

 Here are two suggested migration workflows to go forward before upgrading to version `0.18.0`.
 Either automatically or manually.